alexsjcho/tt-assignment-tec-doc/account_hygiene_score_api_docs_v9.md

 > *Original question: Evaluate the existing documentation on our website (https://business-api.tiktok.com/portal/docs?id=1797738007505921).
 How would you restructure or rewrite this material so that an AI agent or LLM (using Retrieval-Augmented Generation) could more accurately consume and retrieve this information for a user?*

-I tried pulling the live page directly (`https://business-api.tiktok.com/portal/docs?id=1797738007505921`) and it's rendered client side, so the actual doc content doesn't come through in a plain fetch, only the page shell and meta tags.
-That itself is worth flagging as an RAG problem: if a retrieval pipeline can't render JS, it never sees the content at all.
+I used Claude to pull the live page directly (https://business-api.tiktok.com/portal/docs?id=1797738007505921) and got a firsthand look at exactly this problem: the page renders client side, so a plain fetch returns only the page shell and meta tags, not the actual documentation content.
+Most retrieval pipelines fetch raw HTML and don't execute JavaScript, so a client side rendered page like this one is effectively invisible to them.
+A RAG pipeline's crawler generally isn't a full browser, it's making an HTTP request and parsing whatever comes back, and for a client side rendered page what comes back is an empty shell with the real content assembled later by JavaScript running in a browser.
+No browser, no content, so the retrieval index ends up with metadata and navigation chrome instead of the tables, field descriptions, and examples a developer actually needs.
 Based on the structure of the spec doc I was given for this exercise, which mirrors how TikTok's business API docs are typically laid out, here's how I'd restructure it for RAG consumption.

 The biggest issue with docs like this one is that they're built as giant nested tables meant for a human to scan visually.
 A person can follow the indentation and "only return when suggestion_type = X" notes because they can see the whole table at once.
 An LLM chunking this content for embeddings usually cannot, since chunk boundaries cut through the middle of a table and the model loses the parent context (which suggestion_type a given field belongs to) by the time it retrieves that chunk.